Defining HIPAA Compliance as it pertains to your Medical Device Company.

 HIPAA has two main purposes, the first, serving as a guide to identify which patient information qualifies as “protected” and, the second, providing the best practices for setting safeguards.
 Despite HIPAA establishing these standards, it is the U.S. Department of Health and Human Services (HHS) that enforces the implementation of HIPAA through legislation like the Security rule or Privacy rule.

-• Covered Entities (CE): healthcare providers that transmit information in an electronic form; health plans, such as insurance companies, HMOs, and government programs that pay for care; and healthcare clearinghouses, such as a coding service or revenue cycle management partner.
+It's important for you to understand the language used in HIPAA so that you have a better grasp of the HIPAA Rules.
+Two important terms to note that describes the parties involved in HIPAA compliance are found below:- Covered Entities (CE): healthcare providers that transmit information in an electronic form; health plans, such as insurance companies, HMOs, and government programs that pay for care; and healthcare clearinghouses, such as a coding service or revenue cycle management partner.

-• Business Associates (BA): partners utilized by Covered Entities, such as claims processors, CPA and law firms, quality assurance consultants, and pharmacy benefits managers.
+- Business Associates (BA): partners utilized by Covered Entities, such as claims processors, CPA and law firms, quality assurance consultants, and pharmacy benefits managers.

 There are definite instances in which medical device companies will find themselves defined as a business associate such as if your medical device generates PHI and is working with a covered entity contractually (doctor’s office or hospital).
 This particular instance means that the device transmitting ePHI should be HIPAA compliant.